kent-rasmussen/azt/USAGE.md

 - `citation` or `lexeme` forms (tagged with your language code, of course)
     - forms with spaces or other non-wordforming characters are ignored.
 - `gloss`es or `definition`s in at least one language (again coded for gloss language)
+    - N.B.: Long definitions cause enough problems with the UI, that they are now truncated to the first three words.
+If you don't like this (I wouldn't!), set up proper gloss fields, and A→Z+T will use them.
 - `Grammatical Category`/`Part of Speech` (ps) indication:
     - stored in `sense/grammatical-info@[value]`
     - whatever ps names (e.g., 'Noun', 'Nom', 'Njina', 'noun', 'n', etc) are in your database is what you will select from to study, so name them appropriately for your work